spacetelescope/DRESSCode/docs/user_manual/install.md

 ## Docker Installation

 Docker can be used to run the software without having to complete the heasoft/caldb/wcstools installation procedure yourself (or to run on windows).
-The image can be found on [docker hub](https://hub.docker.com/repository/docker/dresscodeswift/dresscode).
+The image can be found on [docker hub](https://hub.docker.com/r/dresscodeswift/dresscode).
 It also includes the latest version of the DRESSCode pipeline, along with any other python dependencies.

-To download and open an interactive shell with the prerequisits already installed:
+To download and open an interactive shell with the prerequisites already installed:

 ```sh
 docker pull dresscodeswift/dresscode